choria-io/asyncjobs/overview/golang-overview/index.md

 # Golang Walkthrough

-This is a basic walkthrough of publishing Tasks and handling Tasks in Go.
-A more thorough guide will be written in time.
+This walkthrough covers publishing tasks and handling them in Go.
+A more thorough guide is planned.
+Complete [Go reference documentation](https://pkg.go.dev/github.com/choria-io/asyncjobs) is available on pkg.go.dev.

-This is an introductory guide, we have extensive [Go reference documentation](https://pkg.go.dev/github.com/choria-io/asyncjobs).

-This guide is known to work with Release 0.0.4
+The guide is known to work with Release 0.0.4.

 ## Connecting to JetStream

-A connection to a JetStream server is needed, you can either prepare a connecting yourself or pass in the name of a [NATS Context](https://docs.nats.io/using-nats/nats-tools/nats_cli#nats-contexts)
+A connection to a JetStream server is required.
+Either a prepared NATS connection or the name of a [NATS Context](https://docs.nats.io/using-nats/nats-tools/nats_cli#nats-contexts) can be passed in.

-NATS have a plethora of connection methods, security approaches, TLS or non TLS and even supports Websockets - you can configure it any way you wish.
+NATS supports many connection methods, security approaches, TLS or non-TLS, and websockets.
 See the [nats.go](https://github.com/nats-io/nats.go/) package for details.

-First an example passing in a already prepared nats connection:
+Passing in a prepared NATS connection:

 ```go
 nc, err := nats.Connect("localhost:4222")